 Click here for step-by-step instructions on how to update your hours!

 Whether you’re just starting out, or you’ve been in business for a while, it’s important to ask your customers for reviews!

 Most people depend on reviews nowadays when choosing a business.
 If your business has very few reviews, potential customers may go to a competitor instead.

 Normally, if you ask your customers to leave a review, they will!
 You don’t have to make it an in-depth process.

-During check-out or before they leave, simply ask them, “Hey, would you mind leaving us an online review on Google to tell us about your experience today?”
+During check-out or before they leave, simply ask them, “Hey, would you mind leaving us a review on Google to share your experience today?”
 They’ll either say yes or no and go on their way.

-Remember, after they do leave a review, you need to respond to them!
-To help you respond, head over to this blog for response suggestions based on the type of review they left.
+Remember, to respond to reviews within 48 hours after they are left!
+If you're having trouble knowing what to say in response, head over to this blog for suggestions based on the type of review they left.

 Google My Business is a very important part of your business’s online marketing strategy.
 Make sure you keep your listing up-to-date and stay on top of the updates Google rolls out periodically.

 A significant amount of changes came to Google My Business in 2020, so if you haven't caught yourself up on all of this information yet, make sure to check out our blog.